 It is possible to use an LVPECL driver as one or two separate 800 mVpp signals.
-When using only one LVPECL driver of a CLKoutX/CLKoutX pair, be sure to properly terminate the unused driver.
-When DC coupling one of the LMK04208 clock LVPECL drivers, the termination should be 50 Ω to V{CC} - 2 V as shown in Figure 33.
-The Thevenin equivalent circuit is also a valid termination as shown in Figure 34 for Vcc = 3.3 V.
+When using only one LVPECL driver of a CLKoutX/CLKoutX pair, be sure to properly terminated the unused driver.
+When DC coupling one of the LMK04906 family clock LVPECL drivers, the termination should be 50 Ω to V{CC} - 2 V as shown in Figure 32.
+The Thevenin equivalent circuit is also a valid termination as shown in Figure 33 for Vcc = 3.3 V.

-Figure 33.
+Figure 32.
 Single-Ended LVPECL Operation, DC Coupling

-Figure 34.
+Figure 33.
 Single-Ended LVPECL Operation, DC Coupling, Thevenin Equivalent

-When AC coupling an LVPECL driver use a 120- Ω emitter resistor to provide a DC path to ground and ensure a $50-\Omega$ termination with the proper DC bias level for the receiver.
-The typical DC bias voltage for LVPECL receivers is 2 V (See Driving CLKin Pins with a Single-Ended Source).
+When AC coupling an LVPECL driver use a 120 Ω emitter resistor to provide a DC path to ground and ensure a 50- Ω termination with the proper DC bias level for the receiver.
+The typical DC bias voltage for LVPECL receivers is 2 V (See Driving CLKin Pins With a Single-Ended Source).
 If the companion driver is not used it should be terminated with either a proper AC or DC termination.
-This latter example of AC coupling a singleended LVPECL signal can be used to measure single-ended LVPECL performance using a spectrum analyzer or phase noise analyzer.
+This latter example of AC coupling a single-ended LVPECL signal can be used to measure single-ended LVPECL performance using a spectrum analyzer or phase noise analyzer.
 When using most RF test equipment no DC bias point (0 VDC) is required for safe and proper operation.
-The internal 50-Ω termination of the test equipment correctly terminates the LVPECL driver being measured as shown in Figure 35.
+The internal 50 Ω termination of the test equipment correctly terminates the LVPECL driver being measured as shown in Figure 34.

-Figure 35.
-Single-Ended LVPECL Operation, AC Coupling
+Figure 34.
+Single-Ended LVPECL Operation, AC-Coupling

-9.1.4 Frequency Planning with the LMK04208
+9.1.4 Frequency Planning With the LMK04906 Family

-Calculating the value of the output dividers for use with the LMK04208 is simple due to the architecture of the LMK04208.
+Calculating the value of the output dividers for use with the LMK04906 family is simple due to the architecture of the LMK04906.
 That is, the VCO divider may be bypassed and the clock output dividers allow for even and odd output divide values from 2 to 1045.
-For most applications, TI recommends bypassing the VCO divider.
+For most applications it is recommended to bypass the VCO divider.

-The procedure for determining the needed LMK04208 device and clock output divider values for a set of clock output frequencies is straightforward.
+The procedure for determining the needed LMK04906 device and clock output divider values for a set of clock output frequencies is straightforward.

 - 1. Calculate the least common multiple (LCM) of the clock output frequencies. - 2.
-Determine which VCO ranges will support the target clock output frequencies given the LCM. - Determine the clock output divide values based on VCO frequency. - 4.
-Determine the PLL2_P, PLL2_N, and PLL2_R divider values given the OSCin VCXO or crystal frequency and VCO frequency.
+Determine which VCO ranges will support the target clock output frequencies given the LCM. - 3.
+Determine the clock output divide values based on VCO frequency. - 4.
+Determine the PLL2 reference frequency doubler mode and PLL2_P, PLL2_N, and PLL2_R divider values given the OSCin VCXO or crystal frequency and VCO frequency.